PedroMendez98/BackendEmployee/README.md

 This project was generated with [Spring Tools](https://spring.io/tools) version 4.20.0.

-This backend project is the server side of a complete web application.
-It takes care of the business logic, data management.
-The project includes two endpoints for the API and a set of tests to ensure its correct functioning.

 ## Build
 Run by means of the dash board we start.
 Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.

 **Descripción:**